Bar Exam and MPRE Information & Requirements

 Continuing Legal Education

 Most state bars require licensed attorneys to complete annual Continuing Legal Education (CLE) credits to remain in good standing with the state bar association.
 CLE requirements vary by state, so please contact your state bar association to ensure successful completion of CLE credits.

 Many successful attorneys did not pass the bar exam on their first try.
 If you did not pass the exam, do not give up.
-We strongly urge you to schedule an appointment with the Student Affairs Office to determine what went wrong and how you can prepare differently for a successful result.
-If you have accepted a job offer, you do need to notify your employer.
+We strongly urge you to schedule an appointment with Associate Dean Gerry Muir or Academic Enrichment Director Lisa Freudenheim to determine what affected your bar exam attempt, what options you have to request additional information about the score received, and how you can prepare differently for a successful result.
+If you have accepted a job offer, you will need to notify your employer.
 Please schedule an appointment with the Career Development Office and they will provide advice on how best to handle the situation.
 Feel free to reach out to the Career Development Office to discuss next steps in your job search.

 Lastly, some bar review courses have policies allowing students who do not succeed on their first attempt to take the course again free of charge or at a reduced rate.
 Contact the bar review company you used to find out their policy for multiple test takers.

 Retrieved from NCBE.